elecasali/Software_exam/README.md

 conv_layer_8 = unet.layers[17]
 conv_layer_8.set_weights([manual_kernel_float_8, manual_bias_float_8])
 ```

-This way, the U-Net runs with consistent, known weights instead of random ones, making it easier to compare the float and quantized outputs.

 Now, the Keras model is executed while measuring the execution time using `time.time()`, and the output is printed for inspection.